-Richard III died in 1485, a victim on the field at the Battle of Bosworth, part of the English War of the Roses.
+Richard III died in 1485, a victim on the field at the Battle of Bosworth in the English War of the Roses.
 Historical records held that his battered body was taken to Leicester and buried, but the grave was lost in the early 1600s.

-These players have sometimes clashed with each other, as well was with outsiders.
+These players have sometimes clashed with each other as well as with outsiders.
 Most prominent are debates over where the king will be reburied.
 The University of Leicester was granted the exhumation license for the body, making it the institution responsible for the reburial.
 The plan is to rebury Richard III in Leicester Cathedral.
-That arrangement has sparked anger from some who claim relation to the king who'd like to see him buried in his adopted hometown of York.
-And even some who accept a Leicester burial are upset with the modernistic designs for Richard III's tomb.
+That arrangement has sparked anger from some who claim relation to the king and would like to see him buried in his adopted hometown of York.
+Even some who accept a Leicester burial are upset with the modernistic designs for Richard III's tomb.

-As a result of the burial controversy, a judicial review of the University of Leicester's custody of the body is ongoing, with a judgment expected in a few weeks.
+As a result of the burial controversy, the University of Leicester's custody of the body is undergoing judicial review, with a judgment expected in a few weeks.
 Against this backdrop come the criticisms of a newly announced project to sequence the entire genome of Richard III.
 The identification of the king's body was made with mitochondrial DNA, which is a limited portion of the body's DNA.

 That mitochondrial DNA test was necessary, as Richard III was buried in a shallow grave without a coffin or remaining marker, Ashdown-Hill said.
-But further testing, he argues, goes against precedent.
+But he argued that further testing would go against precedent.

-The only other royal body exhumed was Anne de Mowbray, the 8-year-old Duchess of York, and the child bride of one of Richard III's nephews, one of the two "Princes in the Tower" who were kept in the Tower of London and then vanished when Richard took the throne.
-(Rumors persist that he had them murdered.)
-The little Duchess was found accidentally in 1964 on a construction site; her body was not scientifically investigated, and she was reburied in Westminster Abbey in 1965.
+The only other royal body exhumed was Anne de Mowbray, the 8-year-old Duchess of York.
+She was the child bride of one of Richard III's nephews, one of the two "Princes in the Tower" who were kept in the Tower of London and then vanished when Richard took the throne.
+(Rumors persist that Richard had them murdered.)
+The little duchess was found accidentally in 1964 on a construction site; her body was not scientifically investigated, and she was reburied in Westminster Abbey in 1965.